-ERAS is a service that transmits residency, fellowship and osteopathic internship applications, letters of recommendations, MSPEs, medical school transcripts, USMLE transcripts, COMLEX transcripts, and other supporting credentials from you and your designated Dean's Office to program directors using the Internet.
+ERAS is a service that transmits residency, fellowship and osteopathic internship applications, MSPEs, medical school transcripts, Letters of Recommendation, USMLE transcripts, COMLEX transcripts, and other supporting credentials from you and your designated Dean's Office to program directors using the Internet.

 ERAS is comprised of four main components:

 - The MyERAS Web site.
 This is where you complete your application and personal statement, select programs to apply to, and assign documents to be received by those programs.